miguelalba96/github.io/_tabs/research.md

 order: 2
 ---

-These is a description of my work including projects, conferences and papers
+This is a description of my work including projects, conferences and papers

 # Projects